Karthikkumarjain/python.coding/README.md

 # Python Programming

-## The repo contains code snippets for the below:
+###g The repo contains code snippets for the below:

 * Hangman
 * Caesar-Cipher